-All data used on this website were retreived from publicly available datasets.
+All data used on this website were retrieved from publicly available data sets.
 Tim Dolehanty from Ingham County compiled the data into the following spreadsheets.
 If you find an error or omission, please let us know by contacting us at email@example.com

 Michigan Association of Counties — MAC is an alliance of Michigan counties working to enhance county government through advocacy, shared services and education.
 Founded on Feb.
 1, 1898, MAC is the only statewide organization dedicated to the representation of all county commissioners in Michigan.